RoustyTousty/Minecraft-Paper-Plugin-Template/README.md

 ```

 Now we can create an `@Override` method that listens for the command event.
 The method will execute any
 code inside it once the command is executed.

+> [!Note]
-This will be how every base command will look, which means
+> This will be how every base command will look, which means
 this part can just be copied from other commands as it is always the same.

 <sub><sub>ExamplePlayerCommand.Java</sub>